-The team used results from surveys of and interviews with employers and interns to develop guidance for employers.
-The resulting report offers a rich, cross-sector look at what STEM employers learned from their experiences and clearly conveys how they can improve their virtual internship programs in the future.
+This report offers a rich, cross-sector look at what STEM employers learned and conveys how they can improve their virtual internship programs in the future.

 These case stories intend to give an in-depth look at each school’s setting and the details of how ConnectED unfolded in each of the following places: Compton, California; Tuskegee, Alabama; and Orondo, Washington.